muke24/Region_V1-Car-Simulator-/README.md

 # CarSimulator

-This is just a "discontinued" project made for learning and practicing ways of making a first person shooter.
-Check out Region_V3 for the current project I am working on.
+Started as a car sim.
+Ended up as a first person shooter.

-Yes it is a very messy project, but it was made for just trying out new things.
+I had stopped working on this project for a while.
+I have learnt a lot more since and I am currently fixing a lot of stuff.
+I have looked back onto this project and can see some potential.